sofiafer08/CyberHojaldre/README.md

 **Power Source**

-The power source of Pop is a Rechargeable Li-ion battery 2200 mAh type 18650 with a nominal voltage of 3.7 V DC and a storage capacity of 2,200 mAh.
-Made with a metal casing for greater safety and a lithium-ion active element.
+The power source of POP are two type 18650 rechargeable Li-ion batteries with a nominal voltage of 3.7 V DC and a storage capacity of 2,200 mAh.

 **Sensors**

-We used three Ultrasonic Distance Sensors HC-SR04.
-This economical sensor provides 2cm to 400cm of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
+We used three HC-SR04 Ultrasonic Distance Sensors.
+Each sensor provides 2cm to 400cm of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
 Each HC-SR04 module includes an ultrasonic transmitter, a receiver and a control circuit.
-We place a sensor in each side (left and right) and one in the front.
+We placed a sensor in each side (left and right) and one in the front.
 Its purpose is to provide the vehicle with the information needed to complete the challenges.

 ## Open Challenge Programming